Lynch Architects

 First page target

-Vicars Close E9
+Vicars Close London E9

-This small, humble, economic interior project is very close to our hearts.
+This small interior project is very close to our hearts.
 A 3 storey house, situated close to Broadway Market and Lynch Architect's office in south Hackney, was creatively modified in 2018: mostly we took things away, revealing a more open spatial structure, and intensifying the ambiguous character of the original building.
 We often find ourselves re-working modernist architectural situations, seeking to reveal their latent urbanity via subtle adjustments.
 This project is exemplary of our approach to conservation work too, empathetic, critical, intuitive and sympathetic.

 The house is part of a project built between 1967 and 1978 by the relatively unknown, but very fine architect John Spence, for The Crown Estate, on the bomb-damaged ruins of a church.
 The Christ Church Estate is thus built around a graveyard of mature trees, and the landscaping is particularly sensitive and intelligent, as is the architecture and urban masterplan.
 A pedestrian court of 2 storey houses surrounds a beautiful communal garden at the centre of the estate.
 It is protected from noise and traffic to the north by some mansion block types and a small tower designed by Spence.
 The architecture is made up of buff-coloured London stock bricks, with metal sliding windows and zinc roofs.
 It is casually modern and traditional at once: a perfect, lost post-modern masterpiece.
 Other house types are grouped around hard and soft landscaped courtyards of varying scales.